 Recorded by Baker at Intergalactic Studios, the ‘Planet Rock’ synth leadline interpolated KRAFTWERK’s ‘Trans Europe Express’ while the Roland TR-808 drum machine mimicked ‘Numbers’; the track even included a chant of its Japanese count.
 But where there’s a hit, there’s a writ so when Baker later had to pay up for using elements of KRAFTWERK, he just put up the price of the record to fund the settlement.
-‘Planet Rock’ eventually sold one million copies and
+‘Planet Rock’ eventually sold one million copies and paid for its debt.

 Available on the AFRIKA BAMBAATAA & THE SOUL SONIC FORCE album ‘Looking For The Perfect Beat 1980 -1985’ via Tommy Boy Records

 PLANET PATROL Play At Your Own Risk (1982)

 More in the vein of classic soul groups like THE TEMPTATIONS, PLANET PATROL offered an electro twist on that five way vocal template and even featured a member named Melvin Franklin!
 ‘Play At Your Own Risk’ was made from recorded parts that did not make the final version of ‘Planet Rock’, with Baker even saying that both came from the same multitrack.
 Listening back, it was also the blueprint for Baker’s ‘IOU’ which became a huge hit for FREEEZ.

 Available on the PLANET PATROL album ‘Planet Patrol’ via Tommy Boy Records

 ROCKERS REVENGE featuring DONNIE CALVIN Walking On Sunshine (1982)